javi10823/rn-boilerplate-nextdots/README.md

 - Prettier
 - TSLint
+- Editorconfig

 ## Create the .env file

-The content of each key was added in 1Passord for security purposes
+The content of each key was added in 1Password for security purposes.

 There is a `.env.example` file in the root of the project, you have to rename to `.env` and add the proper values for each key.